Valley of the Kings (Tibet): Features

 A number of scholars have raised doubts that this is the actual place where Gampo was laid to rest, given that it has not been formally excavated; others have speculated that he was actually interred in Jokhang, Lhasa.
 According to the ancient Tibetan Annals and Tibetan tradition, however, his tomb is believed to be located deep beneath the ground in a central, subterranean chamber in a silver coffin, with nine smaller chambers filled with treasures.
 According to the funeral rites listed in the annals, on the left side was a suit of armor worn by Songtsen Gampo on expedition, and on the right side were knights and battle horses made of solid gold which had been sacrificed with the king.
 Other sources indicate that the Tibetan Annals document has the inner part of the tomb having five halls and a central tomb chamber that is about 100 square meters in area and 13.4 meters (about 44 feet) high.
 Gampo's silver coffin is believed to be surrounded statues of him Anders of Sakyamuni and Avalokitesvara.
 Buried at the head of the coffin is a coral statue of Lord Loyak Gyalo, who is intended to give light to the dead king; at the foot of the coffin is a cache of pears weighing 35 kilograms, wrapped in silk, that symbolize Gampo's share of wealth.
 The tomb is, notably, believed to contain an extensive number of large gold and silver utensils, reliquary and commemorative artifacts.

 Further tombs

-According to Tibetan history books such as the Grand Ceremonies of the Wise, Chronicle of Tibetan Kings and Officials, and Chronicles of Tibetan Kings and Clansmen, there were believed to be a total of 35 tombs of Tibetan Kings and concubines from the 29th Tuboking to the last, divided into groups, with each group centred in a separate area in the Valley of Kings.
+According to Tibetan history books such as the Grand Ceremonies of the Wise, Chronicle of Tibetan Kings and Officials, and Chronicles of Tibetan Kings and Clansmen, there were believed to be a total of 35 tombs of Tibetan Kings and concubines from the 29th King of Tibet to the last, divided into groups, with each group centred in a separate area in the Valley of Kings.